amoklauf-ch/site/docs/index.md

 # Welcome to Amoklauf.ch

-# Intro
+## Intro

 *A swiss army knife like collection of little code snippets, examples, or commands you need to look up from time to time.
-That and stuff, i just wanted to write down*
+That and stuff, i just wanted to write down.*

 ## How